MartinH13/hadsagono/README.md

 # HADSagono

-A kids' game based in connecting hexagons.
+A kids' game about connecting hexagons.
 Built using React, Vite, Express, Mongodb, Langchain and Node.js.

 ## Demo